alla-eddine/trajectory_tracking/README.md

 ## Description

-A simple ROS package of a trajectory_tracking GAZEBO simulation using turtlebot3 robot model based on three diffrent controllers (PID, Backstepping, Feedbak linearization) .
+A simple ROS package of a trajectory_tracking GAZEBO simulation using turtlebot3 robot model based on three diffrent controllers (PID, Backstepping, Feedbak linearization, model predictive) .

 [Back To The Top](#trajectory_tracking)